-- Normally, Percocet (Oxycodone-Acetaminophen) is taken every six hours; however, if the pain is severe, it can be used every four hours. - Common side effects of Percocet include nausea, constipation, and itching.
+- Normally, Hydrocodone is taken every six hours; however, if the pain is severe, it can be used every four hours. - Common side effects of Hydrocodone include nausea, constipation, and itching.
 To help with nausea, it is recommended to take the medication with food.
 We strongly advise taking an over-the-counter stool softener, such as Colace, to prevent constipation.
 If you begin to experience itching while using the narcotic medication, we suggest taking Benadryl and calling our office for further guidance. - As your pain subsides, you can transition to NSAIDs or Tylenol for pain relief.
-Patients with normal liver function should not consume more than 4000 mg of Tylenol per day.
-If you're re still taking Percocet you can not take any additional Tylenol (Acetaminophen). - You will also be prescribed a 24-hour oral antibiotic.
+Patients with normal liver function should not consume more than 4000 mg of Tylenol per day. - You will also be prescribed a 24-hour oral antibiotic.
 Please take the first dose around dinner after you return home from surgery, and make sure to take it with food. - Lastly, you may need to take 325 mg of aspirin for six weeks following surgery.
 We will discuss this with you before the procedure.